 - Advised on the financing of the construction, operation, maintenance, land acquisition, environmental and social management, and renovation of the existing infrastructure of a 145km toll road connecting Bogotá and Girardot.

 Gibson, Dunn & Crutcher LLP operates a relatively lean Latin America team, principally centred in New York and Sao Paulo.
 In the banking and finance sphere it is best known for infrastructure finance, including traditional bank lending and capital markets driven structures.
 It represented Metropistas, Puerto Rico’s largest private toll road concessionaire, on various amendments to its letter of credit facility and the refinancing of its term loan credit facility with private placement notes.
 Tomer Pinkusiewicz is co-chair of the Latin America practice and is an experienced figure in project bonds and infrastructure finance.

 - Represented Metropistas, Puerto Rico’s largest private toll road concessionaire, in various amendments to its letter of credit facility and the refinancing of its term loan credit facility with private placement notes.

 Sidley Austin LLP

-- Advised Sumitomo Mitsui Banking Corporation on its $137m loan to Latin America Power Peru (LAP), to repay existing debt to Banco BTG Pactual, Banco Internacional del Perú, CAF and Cofide.
+- Represented Sumitomo Mitsui Banking Corporation in its loan to Latin America Power Peru to repay existing debt to Banco BTG Pactual, Banco Internacional del Perú, CAF and Cofide.